bxrxthk/Calculator---Chrome-Extension/README.md

 5. If you encounter any errors, such as division by zero or invalid input, an appropriate error message will be displayed.

-6. Close the calculator panel by clicking the close button (X) or by clicking outside the panel.

 ## Contributing

 Contributions to this calculator Chrome extension are welcome!
 If you would like to contribute, please follow these steps: